 Apparel | 1.23 | 1.23 | 1.01 |

-It's important to note that not all categories may be tracked since 1962.
-This table and visualization use the earliest available data for each category.
+For all these visualizations, it's important to note that not all categories may have been tracked since 1962.
+This table and charts use the earliest available data for each category.

 Then plug in historical CPI values.
 The U.S. CPI was 30.2 in the year 1962 and 30.6 in 1963: